 BOD5 vs BOD20

 During the standard 5-day/20 0Celsius conditions, about two-thirds of the carbonaceous material undergoes degradation.
 In the 5-day test, compounds that aren’t easily biodegradable or soluble don’t undergo complete digestion.
-Incubation of 5 days gives the soluble BOD or BOD5 measurements while that of 20 days gives ultimate BOD or BOD20
+Incubation of 5 days gives the soluble BOD or BOD5 measures while that of 20 days gives Ultimate Biochemical Oxygen Demand measures or BOD20

 It requires nearly 20 days for the complete breakdown.
-The 20-day test, on the other hand, will detect greater long-term oxygen demand from insoluble materials including cellulose, long-chain fatty acids, and grease.
+On the other hand, the 20-day Biochemical Oxygen Demand measures greater long-term oxygen demand from insoluble materials including cellulose, long-chain fatty acids, and grease.
 Always keep in mind that COD > BOD20 > BOD5.